elizabethtl/elizabethtl.github.io/_posts/2024-03-07-untrustide.md

 ```
   resolveSpawnOutput(cp.spawn(path, ['--version'])).then((values) => { ... }
 ```

+How is this a vulnerability?

+The sink `cp.spawn` executes the `path` value, which is the script from `git.path`.
-This results in the script `a-shell-script.sh` being executed **without additional action** from the VS Code user or attacker.
+This results in the extension spawning a shell and executing the script `a-shell-script.sh`.
+All this happens **without additional action** from the VS Code user or attacker.

-What does this mean?
+What does this mean for a malicious actor or users of VS Code?

 The attacker can target and distribute malicious code repositories to *git-graph* extension users and launch a code execution attack.

+---

 What about vulnerabilities in the extension ecosystem's software supply chain?

 VS Code extensions can also import dependencies, given that they are very similar to node.js application.
-We did some analysis on the dependencies and found that 9710 out of 43,436 extensions import npm packages with critical-level advisories.
+We did some analysis on the dependencies and found that 9,710 out of 43,436 extensions import npm packages with critical-level advisories.
 This also brings the software supply chain security concern into this ecosystem.

 <figure>
   <img src='../assets/images/vscode-dep-advisory.png' style="width:80%;max-width:500px; display:block; margin-left:auto; margin-right:auto;">